 You might find it useful to have a spare d6 kicking around, too, when rolling for attack damage.
-For DMs, having an entire second, or third, set of dice is handy when rolling for large groups of NPCs, traps, or worldly happenings.
+For DMs, having an entire second or third set of dice is handy when rolling for large groups of monsters, NPCs, traps, or events.
 In any case, if you’re ever short of a die, nab an extra from another player – we’re sure they won’t mind.

-Occasionally, you might find reference to the elusive d2, and wonder what on earth that means.
+Occasionally, you might find reference to the elusive d2 and wonder what on earth that means.
 A d2 isn’t so much a two-sided dice, as it is shorthand for anything able to generate a 50:50 probability outcome.
-Usual practice is to flip a coin, or roll for an even vs. odd outcome using any die.
+The usual practice is to flip a coin, or roll for an even vs. odd outcome using any die.

 How to choose a D&D dice set

-For new players picking up their first seven-piece set, as well as old dungeon hands in the need of a fresh makeover, choosing which D&D dice set to grab can be a tad difficult.
-With so many makers of dice offering a veritable abundance of colourful options, you can’t go far wrong, but it’s worth giving thought to a few factors when making your decision.
+For new players picking up their first-ever D&D dice set and experienced roleplayers in need of a fresh makeover, choosing what dice to buy can be difficult.
+With so many dice manufacturers producing an abundance of pretty options, you can’t go far wrong, but it’s worth giving thought to a few factors when making your decision.